Medet Serhat: Assassination

-Serhat was killed along with his driver outside his house in Erenköy, İstanbul, on 12 November 1994.
-His wife was also shot while trying to cover Medet.
+Serhat was killed along with his driver outside his house in Erenköy, Istanbul, on 12 November 1994.
+His wife was also shot while trying to cover her husband Medet at the back seat of their car.
 She was wounded by 14 bullets; she survived, but has remained disabled.
 In her statements she was unable to give any details about the attackers face, until she saw Nurullah Tevfik Agansoy on television.

 Medet Serhat's murder was declared an extrajudicial killing, and is still unsolved.
 The murder had a huge impact, with approximately 5,000 people both Turkish and Kurdish marching at his funeral.
 His colleagues from the Istanbul Bar Association attended with their courthouse robes.

 His name was mentioned as a murder organized by the deep state in the Susurluk Scandal, and in 2010 his family asked to be officially listed as victims of the Ergenekon following confessions made by the organization members.

+In April 2024 his grave has been vandalised just before traditional Eid al fitr (Şeker Bayramı) grave visit clearly by sledgehammers as clearly by necropolitics of Turkish State.